 Caroline’s marriage in 1860 coincided with the start of the Civil War.
 Fabric production was put on hold while wartime needs were met.
-As precious bits of fabric, batting, and even thread were used to supply soldiers, the style of quilting changed to reflect the limited resources available.
-Whereas quilts of the 1850s were made of store-bought fabric, quilts of wartime America were made of precious scraps and recycled, worn clothing.
+As precious bits of fabric, batting, and even thread was used to supply soldiers, the style of quilting changed to reflect the limited resources available.
+Whereas quilts of the 1850s were made of store-bought fabric, quilts of wartime America were made of precious scraps and recycled worn clothing.

 By the time Mary and Laura were born in 1865 and 1867, not only had the War just ended, but Charles and Caroline were living in the wilderness.
 Trips to town were far and few between, and reserved for necessities.
 When clothing could no longer be cut down and remade, the fabric was then recycled into quilts.
 Pieces that were too tiny to be a piece of patchwork were sewn together to make a piece large enough to become usable in patchwork.

 Quilts, very basically, are textile sandwiches, made up of a top layer, which is patterned, either by attaching shapes on top of a background fabric by a technique called appliqué or by sewing together geometric shapes of fabric to create a new cloth, which is called patchwork.
 The middle layer of the sandwich is the batting, and the bottom layer is the backing of the quilt.

 Youngsters were taught to sew from the time they could hold a needle, sometimes as early as 3 or 4 years old.
 Popular patterns for children had simple designs that used squares as their main component, such as the Nine Patch.
 This is a pattern Laura talks of making, and one Mary was able to work with even after losing her sight.